wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;All this is very interesting, no doubt, but my goal is more simple.
 I want more pleasure and less pain in life.
 What am I to do?

 **M:**&ensp;As long as there is consciousness, there must be pleasure and pain.
-It is in the nature of the ‘I am’, of consciousness, to identify itself with the opposites.
+It is in the nature of the “I Am”, of consciousness, to identify itself with the opposites.

 **Q:**&ensp;Then of what use is all this to me?
 It does not satisfy.